gnjo/MaDaM/README.md

 //<--- single comment out

 //address and jump
-@xx //:set the main address. head the @. one macro, one @.//ex)@xyz //same mean @xyz#entorypoint:line
+@xx //:set the main address. head the @. one macro, one @.
-//dont use the #entorypoint. #entorypoint is special.
 <<< #xx //:set the sub address. head the #. full address is @xx#xx:line
 MRK #xx //:same mean the "<<< #xx"
 >>> #xx //:jump to #xx.